 Once you have made your travel arrangements you must notify IAPO and IAP of your travel dates, flights, and time of arrival.
 Please plan to arrive in Cape Town between 7:00 a.m. and 7:00 p.m., if possible.
-Students arriving within the recommended times on the stipulated arrival days will be able to make use of a free airport shuttle service.
+Students arriving on the stipulated arrival days will be able to make use of a free airport shuttle service.
+The link for providing this information can be found in your MyStudyAbroad account checklist.

-Upon arrival, students should look for the UCT/International Office staff at the airport, identifiable by signs that say "UCT Semester Study Abroad Students."
+Upon arrival, students should look for the UCT/International Office staff at the airport, identifiable by lime green shirts and signs that say "UCT Semester Study Abroad Students."
 Identify yourself to them and they will direct you to the shuttle.
 The driver will have instructions to take you to your temporary accommodations for your first few days in Cape Town.
 The shuttle service is free of charge and tipping is at your own discretion.
 It is not recommended that you try to make your own way from the airport to UCT; you will have traveled a very long time and are likely to be both exhausted and unfamiliar with the city.